 Ms Lessels has 30 years’ experience in the education sector.
 Of Tūhoe, Ngāti Awa, Te Arawa, Ngāti Tūwharetoa descent she has taught at primary and secondary levels and in Māori and English.
 She is currently on the Principals Council of NZEI representing Te Rohe o te Waiariki.
 She is active in Ngā Kura ā Iwi o Aotearoa, holding roles in governance and strategic planning.
 She was a member of the board that transitioned Kawerau North school to a Māori medium kura, Te Whata Tau o Putauaki, and she became the founding principal in 2012.
 Ms Lessels is a mentor principal and a member of several professional principals’ associations.

-She is a member of the Council's Risk, Audit and Finance Committee and the Māori Medium Advisory Group.
+She has been a member since July 2015 and her current term ends June 2020.
+She is a member of the Council's Risk, Audit and Finance Committee and the Convenor of the Māori Medium Advisory Group.

 Michael Rondel will bring demonstrated commercial and business expertise and strengthen the Board’s capability around financial governance.
 He will also bring a South Island perspective, currently limited on the Board.
 Mr Rondel leads the Audit division at BDO Christchurch and has a particular focus on the education sector.
 He has undertaken a number of statutory appointment roles at schools on behalf of the Ministry of Education as well as providing advisory services to Boards of Trustees.
 Mr Rondel has significant governance experience and is involved on a range of boards and committees, including several in the chair role.
 He is an approved training provider with the NZ Schools Trustee Association.

 Nicola Ngarewa (Ngati Ruanui) is the Principal at Patea Area School.
 She has proven results in improving educational outcomes for Māori to the Education Council, as well as experience with area schools.
 Ms Ngarewa became a first time principal in 2010 and achieved impressive results in a short time at Tamatea High School, Hawkes Bay.
 In 2013, she received a Sir Peter Blake Leadership Award as a result of her work at Tamatea High School.
 She was also recognised as one of the 3 finalists for NZ Māori of the Year (Mātauranga) 2014.
-Her governance roles include positions as a board member for Hawke’s Bay Youth Futures, Ahuriri Sports Development and National PPTA Secondary Principals.
+Her governance roles include positions as a board member for Hawke’s Bay Youth Futures and Ahuriri Sports Development.